Philippine Independent Church

-The Philippine Independent Church (Malayang Simbahan ng Pilipinas; Nawaya a Simbaan ti Filipinas), officially referred to by its Philippine Spanish name Iglesia Filipina Independiente (IFI) and colloquially called the Aglipayan Church, is an independent catholic (Note: The Philippine Independent Church is a catholic religious denomination that does not subject its episcopal authority to the Pope (Bishop of Rome), or to any other Popes prior to the First Vatican Council.)
+The Philippine Independent Church (Malayang Simbahan ng Pilipinas; Nawaya a Simbaan ti Filipinas), officially referred to by its Philippine Spanish name Iglesia Filipina Independiente (IFI) and colloquially called the Aglipayan Church, is an independent catholic (Note: The Philippine Independent Church is a catholic religious denomination that does not subject its episcopal authority to the Pope (Bishop of Rome).)
 Christian denomination, in the form of a nationalist church, (Note: Not to be confused with "national church" and Christian nationalism.
 During its earlier years, the Philippine Independent Church leadership had planned to propose to the Philippine government to make the Church as the national church of the Philippines, however, the proposal was discontinued when the Constitution of the Philippines in the post-colonial era had since ratified that "the constitution provides for the free exercise of religion and religious worship and prohibits the establishment of a state religion.
 Additionally, no religious test is required for the exercise of civil or political rights.
 Furthermore, the constitution provides for the separation of religion and state.") in the Philippines.
-Its revolutionary nationalist schism from the Catholic Church was proclaimed during the American colonial period in 1902, following the end of the Philippine–American War, by members of the country's first labor union federation, the Unión Obrera Democrática Filipina.
+Its revolutionary nationalist schism from the Catholic Church in the Philippines was proclaimed during the American colonial period in 1902, following the end of the Philippine–American War, by members of the country's first labor union federation, the Unión Obrera Democrática Filipina.

 The foundation of the church was a response to the historical mistreatment and racial discrimination of Filipinos by Spaniard priests and partly influenced by the unjust executions of José Rizal and Filipino priests and prominent secularization movement figures Mariano Gomez, José Burgos, and Jacinto Zamora, during the former Spanish colonial rule in the country when Catholicism was still the state religion.